Core Concepts

 )Per-request Bedrock credentials

-"messages": [{ "role": "user", "content": "Review this incident summary" }],
+messages=[{"role": "user", "content": "Review this incident summary"}],

-"aws_secret_access_key": "...",
+"aws_bearer_token_bedrock": "...",

-"aws_region_name": "us-east-1"
+"aws_region_name": "us-east-1",

-}Provider management API
+)Provider management API

 curl https://api.orqen.app/v1/account/providers \